-Using R inside of Anaconda¶
+Using R inside of Conda¶

 You may wish to do this when you want to have R packages available at the same time as other packages you can install via Conda, or when your workflow requires the use of both Python and R at the same time.